IT Focus Area: cloud

 Colocation also offers benefits that you can’t achieve with the cloud alone.
 For example, maintaining compliance is difficult in the cloud.
 Many colocation providers meet strict compliance and security requirements to give you a secure path to the cloud.

-To see the most benefits from the cloud, look for a colocation provider who offers managed services, managed hosting and migration services.
+To get the most benefits from the cloud, look for a colocation provider who offers managed services, managed hosting and migration services.
 When you transfer your day-to-day IT operations to your data center solutions provider, you can cut costs and free up your internal team to focus on innovation.
-Your colocation provider should offer skills that you don’t have internally — whether it’s managing legacy equipment when your key personnel retire or leveraging new technologies that you can’t support in-house.
+Your colocation provider should offer skills that you don’t have internally—whether it’s managing legacy equipment when your key personnel retire or leveraging new technologies that you can’t support in-house.

 If you want to get out of the data center business and take advantage of the cloud, here are some questions to ask: